matteoWorks/SimplePortfolioWebsite/README.md

 ### Assets <a name = "assets"></a>

-Due to the straightforward nature of this template, it heavily emphasizes visual elements that represent skills, experiences, and education of an individual.
-Hence many images regarding skills are used and are located in the _/portfolio-website/src/assets_ folder.
-The name of these images is in the following format: _logo\_\[SKILL\_NAME\].png_.
+Due to the straightforward nature of this template, this portfolio website heavily emphasizes visual elements that represent skills, experiences, and education of an individual.
+Hence many images regarding skills are used.
+These images are located in the _/portfolio-website/src/assets_ folder and are named in the following format: _logo\_\[SKILL\_NAME\].png_.

 To add a new image, rename it using the template _logo\_\[SKILL\_NAME\].png_ and place it in the _/portfolio-website/src/assets_ folder.